chbeu/chbeu.github.io/content/post/20251231_confirmhumanity_radio/index.md

 This episode focuses on **social justice in data-driven societies**.
 We discuss how data and algorithms are often seen as "neutral", while in reality they reflect the society that produces them---and can reproduce and reinforce existing inequalities.

-I discuss how recommender systems in music and media affect visibility and access, and why fairness is not just about the data---it is about understanding the whole system and requires critical reflection on **datasets, algorithms, and their social embedding**.
+I discuss how recommender systems in music and media affect visibility and access, and why fairness is not just about the data---it is about understanding the whole system and requires critical reflection on **datasets, algorithms, and their social context**.

 Episode link:
 https://cba.media/751431